-Cathedral that a child, young person or vulnerable adult; has been harmed; is being harmed; or is at risk of being harmed, the staff member shall report that knowledge as soon as possible to the DLP or Church of Ireland Child Protection Officer.
+Cathedral that a child, young person or vulnerable adult; has been harmed; is being harmed; or is at risk of being harmed, the staff member shall report that knowledge as soon as possible to the DLP.
 If the DLP is unavailable a report should be made to Tusla Child and Family Agency or An Garda Síochána.